 Attleboro Y’s Child Protection Policies & Practices

 At the Attleboro YMCA, we believe it is our duty and obligation to protect every child who walks through our doors or participates in one of our programs.
-To ensure your child’s safety, our staff must adhere to the Y’s Code of Conduct and Child Protection Policies that includes:
+To ensure your child’s safety, our staff must adhere to the Y’s Code of Conduct and Background Checks & Child Protection Policies that include:

 - Staff & volunteer screening and hiring policies: Background checks (CORI and SORI) and reference checks are conducted on every Attleboro Y staff and volunteer.